verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] If the heart could think it would stop beating.
 - [ ] George Orwell said that if liberty means anything, it means the right to tell people what they don’t want to hear.
 - [ ] If bullshit were poetry, you’d be Shakespeare.
+- [ ] I can practically hear you getting fatter
 Man 2: No, that’s what life is for.
 —The Lift (2000)